-Sunday, May 14 -- what does that date mean to you?
+Sunday, May 13 -- what does that date mean to you?
 It should mean a lot, because It’s never too early to prepare for Mother’s Day.
-Whether you’re running a spa or salon, Mother’s Day is a significant holiday with the average American consumer spending over $168 on mom.
-There are many ways to prep for Mother’s Day, but let’s dive into what truly matters, your bottom line.
-In order to ensure that you’re increasing your bookings and sales, you’ve got to promote your beauty business.
+Whether you’re the owner of a spa or a salon, there is no doubt that Mother’s Day is a seriously profitable holiday that you can’t afford to miss out on.
+In fact, the average American consumer is expected to spend over $186 on mom.

-- Encourage your customers to purchase gift cards
+- Increase revenue by encouraging customers to purchase gift cards

 - Send out special deals through targeted email campaigns

 Gift cards are an incredibly lucrative tool for service businesses.
 Not only are you adding to your bottom line, you’re gaining a new customer and increasing the chances of that customer coming back to your business for repeat business.
-Holidays are always an ideal time to sell gift certificates and gift cards, especially Mother’s Day.
+And let’s be honest here, treating mom to a fresh haircut at her favorite salon or a day of relaxation at the spa tend to be more memorable and meaningful gifts than a bouquet of flowers.

-With 24.7% of mothers PREFERRING gift cards over all other gifts, it’s pretty much a no-brainer.
+And here’s some more food for thought: almost 25% of moms actually prefer to receive gift cards over any other gift.
 They’re a slam dunk gift for last minute shoppers, and shoppers who are simply stumped as to what to get the mothers in their lives.

-When selling gift cards, there are a few things to keep in mind:
+When selling gift cards, here are some tricks of the trade to keep in mind:

 - Keep your gift certificates and gift cards on brand and customizable.
-Whether you’re selling these through your online store or at your physical location, you want to make sure that they’re customized to reflect your brand and your customers.
+Whether you’re selling these through your online store or at your physical location, you want to make sure that they’re customized to reflect your brand, your customers and the holiday it’s intended for.

 - Make sure your clients are in the know that you sell gift cards.
 This may seem unbelievable to you, but, it’s not always obvious when a business sells gift cards, in which case, could mean a big loss in sales opportunities.
 Keep your gift cards on display, near the cash register, or maybe signage for them scattered around the business.